kaasops/envoy-xds-controller/docs/tracing.md

 ```

 ## Cluster Requirements
-If your tracing config references a cluster (e.g., `zipkin`, `otel-collector`), the cluster must exist as an Envoy Cluster resource and be valid.
+If your tracing config references a cluster (e.g., `otel-collector`, `zipkin`), the cluster must exist as an Envoy Cluster resource and be valid.
 The controller resolves and validates these references during snapshot build.
 Missing clusters will result in status.invalid=true on affected VirtualServices and corresponding error messages.

 ## Validation Rules
 - XOR: only one of spec.tracing or spec.tracingRef may be set (enforced by webhooks for VirtualService and VirtualServiceTemplate).